Adithyas5s/ecommerce_assignment/README.md

 This repository contains the solution to the eCommerce Data Science Assignment.
-The assignment consists of three main tasks: Exploratory Data Analysis (EDA), building a Lookalike Model, and performing Customer Segmentation using clustering techniques.
+The assignment consists of three main tasks:
+Exploratory Data Analysis (EDA) building a Lookalike Model performing Customer Segmentation using clustering techniques.

 Folders and File structure should be as follows: ecommerce_assignment/